astaba/ostep-homework/ch07-cpu-sched/README.md

 seconds.
 Not too hard; it is FIFO, after all!
 The execution trace shows these results.

-The final statistics are useful too: they compute the "response time" (the time a job spends waiting after arrival before first running), the "turnaround time" (the time it took to complete the job since first arrival), and the total "wait time" (any time spent ready but not running).
+The final statistics are useful too.
+They compute:

+* **response time:** the time a job spends waiting after arrival before first running.
+* **turnaround time:** the time it took to complete the job since first arrival.
+* **total wait time:** any time spent ready but not running.

 The stats are shown per job and then as an average across all jobs.
 Of course, you should have computed these things all before running with the "-c" flag!

 If you want to try the same type of problem but with different inputs, try changing the number of jobs or the random seed or both.
 Different random seeds